BY-LAWS OF THE PORTLAND AMATEUR WIRELESS ASSOCIATION

 e.
 Decisions of the Board of Directors shall be decided by majority vote of the Directors present.

 a, Applications for membership shall be accompanied by a prorated payment of the duly assessed Annual Dues.

 b, Any reference to "member" or "members" in these BYLAWS applies to members-in-good-standing.

-c, There shall be five classes of membership:
+c, There shall be six classes of membership:

 1. Senior member, has full membership privileges, responsible for paying full annual dues, has one vote.

 2. Junior member, 18 years and under, responsible for paying annual dues of one-half that of senior membership, has one vote.

 3. A Family member is an additional family member who is a licensed amateur within an immediate household in which a senior member resides.
 Family member is responsible for paying dues of one-half that of a senior member, has senior membership in PAWA, with one vote and senior membership privileges.